maristn/the_internet_tests/specs/the_internet_specs.md

 tags: login, failure

 * Open the url "https://the-internet.herokuapp.com/login"
-* Type the "tomsmith" for username and "milo" for password
+* Type "tomsmith" for username and "milo" for password
 * Click on "Login" button
 * The text "Your password is invalid!" must be displayed